 Brigitte Fielder is an assistant professor in the Department of Comparative Literature at the University of Wisconsin-Madison, where she is also affiliated with the departments of Gender and Women’s Studies and Afro-American Studies.
-She received her Ph.D. in English with a minor in Feminist, Gender, and Sexuality Studies at Cornell University.
+She received her Ph.D. in English with a minor in Feminist, Gender, and Sexuality Studies from Cornell University.

 She is the author of Relative Races: Genealogies of Interracial Kinship in Nineteenth-Century America, forthcoming from Duke University Press.
 Professor Fielder has held research fellowships from the American Antiquarian Society and the Animal Studies Institute – Wesleyan University Animal Studies program.
 From 2014-2016, she was a member of the Executive Committee of C19: the Society of Nineteenth-Century Americanists and currently serves on the society’s Advisory Board.
 She also sits on the Editorial Board of Tulsa Studies in Women’s Literature.
 In 2017-2018 she held the Nellie Y. McKay Fellowship, an award that honors McKay’s pathbreaking life and career as a woman of color scholar who laid foundations for the study of African American literature.